 Chapter 7 Bankruptcy

 Chapter 7 is usually used by individuals with little non-exempt property and lower incomes.
-But sometime persons who qualify for chapter 7 need to file a chapter 13 case as it offers the person the have needs that chapter 7 cannot provide – such as the need to modify their their mortgage or can loan or payoff IRS debt over time.
+But sometime persons who qualify for chapter 7 need to file a chapter 13 case as it offers the person that has needs that chapter 7 cannot provide – such as the need to modify their mortgage or car loan and to provide for payoff of IRS debt over time.